Sharpies Golf House Sign

 The Sharpies Golf House Sign is a heritage-listed neon animated advertising sign in Sydney, Australia.
-It was built from 1958 to 1964 by Consolidated Neon (later Claude Neon), and sat atop a golfing business at 216 – 220 Elizabeth Street, Sydney from 1964 to 2007.
+It was built from 1958 to 1964 by Consolidated Neon (later Claude Neon), and sat atop a golfing business at 216 – 220 Elizabeth Street, Surry Hills from 1964 to 2007.
 It was subsequently taken down and donated to the Powerhouse Museum.
 It was added to the New South Wales State Heritage Register on 1 November 2002.

 History

 Neon gas was first discovered by William Ramsay and Morris Travers in 1898 in London.
 Neon signs such as the Sharpies Golf House sign are the result of French engineer and chemist, Georges Claude.
 In 1902 Georges and his French company Claude applied an electric discharge to a sealed tube of neon gas to create a neon lamp.
 By 1923, Claude Neon had introduced neon gas signs to the United States; however, neon reached its height of popularity in the 1940s and 1950s with many colourful designs that advertised a huge range of products.

 The Golf House grew out of a pawn shop run by Russian immigrant, Harry Landis who arrived in Sydney via Broken Hill in 1917.
 In 1918, Landis purchased the Railway Loan Office at 226 Elizabeth Street, Surry Hills where he opened a pawnshop.
 In 1923 he moved the pawnshop into 220–222 Elizabeth Street, where two of Harry's sons entered the business, Harry Jr. and Jack.
 The pawn shop became divided into two main sections, musical instruments, run by Harry Jr. and sporting goods, particularly golf equipment run by Jack.
 After WWII military service, Jack Landis established the Golf House.
 Harry Landis Sr. died in 1953 and the shop was divided between the two sons.

 The Golf House sign was built between 1958 & 1964 by Consolidated Neon, which became Claude Neon, who owned and maintained the sign which they leased to the Golf House.
 Ron Ries, an employee at Consolidated Neon for over 50 years remembers how the Golf House sign was designed and drawn out on a blackboard in fluorescent paint.
 It was then sized and priced and taken out for the signing of a contract.
 Ron Ries then took out the drawings for approval at the Council Health and Building Department and when the approval was granted, he supervised the construction of the sign.
 It was first laid out in full size on a brown paper pattern in the layout room.
 The pattern was then used to make the steel skeleton, which had a front return and a back to enclose and waterproof the electrics.
 The neon tubes and globes were attached to the skeleton.
 The sign won the Outdoor Advertising Association award for the best sign in 1964.